-The successful application of kinematic calibration theory in practice depends, in particular, on the selection of robot poses and the accuracy of measurements of the corresponding endeffector position and orientation.
+4 Accrea Medical Robotics, ul.
+Hiacyntowa 20, 20-143 Lublin, Poland and the accuracy of measurements of the corresponding endeffector position and orientation.
 The poses should be informative and insensitive to noises.
-This issue has been addressed for a long time and is still active, see e.g. [3, 4, 5, 6].
-The end-effector position and orientation measurements are made using complex commercial photogrammetric [7, 8, 9], laser
+This issue has been addressed for a long time and is still active, see e.g. [3-6].
+The end-effector position and orientation measurements are made using complex commercial photogrammetric [7-9], laser based [10, 11], probing [12] and portable [13] CMM systems (coordinate measuring machine).
+They provide high accuracy of measurement but they are expensive.
+For these reasons, measurement is an important issue addressed in publications on the calibration of the kinematics of real manipulators.

-\e-mail: krzysztof.arent@pwr.edu.pl
+^{}e-mail: krzysztof.arent@pwr.edu.pl